 Digital date display IWC produced the first "digital" watches in its history as early as 1884.
 The "Pallweber watches", as they were known, displayed the hours and minutes using numerals, while the seconds were shown in analogue form with a hand.
-In 2009, IWC unveiled a surprise for watch lovers in the form of a newly developed perpetual calendar movement (cf. page 130), which shows not only the date but also - for the first time in an IWC watch - the month in large numerals.
-The energy required to advance the month indicator discs is built up continuously throughout the month by a quick-action switch.
-A spring-loaded lever on the quick-action switch is lifted a tiny bit further each day by a cam.
-At the end of the month, the tension in the spring has reached its maximum, and it is time for all that energy to be released; the quick-action switch jumps instantaneously to its starting position and advances both of the month indicator discs individually, or together, by one position, depending on the month.
+In 2009, IWC unveiled a surprise for watch lovers in the form of a newly developed perpetual calendar movement (cf. page 128), which shows not only the date but also - for the first time in an IWC watch - the month in large numerals.
+The energy required to advance the month display discs is built up continuously throughout the month by a quick-action switch.
+A springloaded lever on the quick-action switch is lifted a tiny bit further each day by a cam.
+At the end of the month, the tension in the spring has reached its maximum, and it is time for all that energy to be released; the quick-action switch jumps instantaneously to its starting position and advances both of the month display discs individually, or together, by one position, depending on the month.
 On 31 December, the leap year disc is also advanced at the same time.

-Retrograde display In the new retrograde date display, the hand reverts automatically to "one" after the 31st of the previous month.
+Retrograde display In the new, retrograde date display, the hand reverts automatically to "one" after the 31st of the previous month.
 Its name is explained by the fact that it does so in an anticlockwise direction.
 In months with fewer than 31 days or when the watch has not been used for a while, the date display can be advanced rapidly using the crown and jumps back to the first of the month.
 This does not involve resetting the time.
-This unusual type of display not only gives the wearer a very special feel for time; unlike a classical date disc, it has the additional advantage that it does not conceal the cantilever-mounted tourbillon in the new Portuguese Tourbillon Mystère Rétrograde.
+This unusual type of display not only gives the wearer a very special feel for time; unlike a classic date disc, it has the additional advantage that it does not conceal the cantilever-mounted tourbillon in the new Portuguese Tourbillon Mystère Rétrograde.
 Last but not least, the moment at the end of each month when the large hand reverts instantaneously to its starting position is a remarkable event in itself.
 Top: The spring of the date display wheel is tightened via the snail-shaped cam and its rack.
 After the 31 days have elapsed or - as shown here - by activating the rapid-advance mechanism via the crown, the feeler on the rack jumps from the outer to the inner surface of the cam.
-The spring is no longer under tension and allows the date hand to jump back to "one"
+The spring is no longer under tension and allows the date hand to jump back to "one" Top: The Da Vinci Perpetual Calendar Digital Date-Month shows the date and month in large numerals